Cozumel: Frequently Asked Questions

 Credit cards are accepted in many places – namely Visa and MC.
-However, this is not universal, and especially not in more remote areas of the island – like the Other Side.
-Be it internet connection issues, fees, or whatever, be sure to ask ahead about using credit cards.
-And when in doubt, plan ahead: Cash is King (of course…).
+However, this is not universal, and especially not in more remote areas of the island – like the eastern coast of Cozumel, familiarly known as “the Other Side.”
+Some remote restaurants and shops have occasional internet connection issues, so try to have cash on hand, and be sure to ask ahead about using credit cards.

 Cozumel is officially Spanish-speaking, though you’ll find many people – especially in the taxi and tourism businesses – that speak excellent English.

 From Mexico: +52 (987)

 Outside of Mexico: + 52 1 (987)

 For a small Caribbean island, Cozumel Mexico has several excellent, modern hospitals and even more local pharmacies (farmacia) that typically have an in-house medical professional on call.

 Read the full post on the most accessible Cozumel Hospitals right here.

 They’re to address and treat common ailments, run standard lab tests, and provide in-person consultations (kind of like mini urgent care clinics, right next door to the pharmacy.)